 Within the cities, you can rely on public transportation.
 Google Maps will give you the best directions and tell you when the buses are arriving!

 If you are planning to explore many small areas in the countryside, head to the mountains, or explore wine destinations in Italy, it is better that you rent a car!

 When planning a trip to Italy, you should only think about renting a car if you plan on going many places outside of the main cities.
 With gas prices and highway tolls, the expense of a car can really dig into your travel budget!

 You should also know that, though it may not seem like it, Italy has fairly strict speeding laws.
 If you are caught you will receive a fine down the line and you don’t want to end up with that!
-Luckily, it is also law that all speed cameras are marked with signs.
+Luckily, it is also a law that all speed cameras are marked with signs.
 Keep an eye out for “Controlla Velocita” and know that that means you need to slow down!
-Google maps also now gives a warning if a speed trap is near by.
+Google Maps also now gives a warning if a speed trap is nearby.